exercism/legacy-docs/finding-your-way.md

 ### I would like to help; I can / want to get better at technical writing and organization

-- Find discussions about ways we'd like to improve our documentation: [exercism/discussions?documentation][discussions-docs]
+- Find discussions about ways we'd like to improve our documentation: [exercism/discussions?documentation][discussions-docs].
-- Check out the [open issues][docs-issues] in the docs repository
+- Check out the [open issues][docs-issues] in the docs repository.
 - Help make the instructions of an exercise more clear, interesting and/or engaging by [tweaking its README.md][how-to-exercise-readmes].
-- Issues across all of Exercism looking for help with documentation: [exercism?documentation][org-issues-docs]
+- Issues across all of Exercism looking for help with documentation: [exercism?documentation][org-issues-docs].

 ### I would like to help; I am fluent in / want to get better at a particular programming language